Admission

 Admission of Permanent Residents and Refugees

 Permanent residents and refugees are admitted on the same basis as United States Citizens.
-Students are required to provide copies of both sides of their permanent resident cards or documentation of refugee status.
+Students are required to provide copies of their permanent resident cards or documentation of refugee status.

 Admission for International Students